irvruiz/Regex-Tutorial/Develop/gist-template.md

-# Title (Regex Tutorial)
+# Regex Tutorial

-Introductory paragraph (This guide we will dive into what regular expressions are and how they work)
+In this guide you will learn the sequence of regular expressions that specifies a search pattern in text.

 ## Summary